Silverr12/DMA-CFW-Guide/README.md

 (Using a donor card will help us later on with TLP emulation to communicate with the device to start a driver for legitimacy) <br />
 Due to my limited testing and knowledge, I'll be using a network adapter for all examples continuing <br />
 <sup>(I welcome any contribution about utilising different hardware for this)</sup>

+It is suggested to use a cheap piece of hardware to get the IDs and then throw it out.
+These are used to emulate the DMA card. **So don't get the IDs of any existing hardware in your computer and plug them into the firmware.
+ACs will detect 2 of the same IDs and flag it**

 ### Using Arbor
 Go into Scan Options under the Local system tab and Press Scan/Rescan, the values selected by default are good enough for us.